drewgolden/balena-ads-b/README.md

 If you have previously set up a RadarBox receiver and want to port it to Balena, you only have to do the following steps:

  1. Head back to the Balena dashboard and your device's page.
 Click on the *Device Variables*-button – *D(x)*.
 Add a variable named `RADARBOX_KEY` and paste the value of your existing RadarBox key, e.g. `546b69e69b4671a742b82b10c674cdc1`.
 To get your key, issue the following command at your current RadarBox device: `sudo rbfeeder --showkey --no-start`.
- 2. Restart the *rb24feed* application under *Services* by clicking the "cycle" icon next to the service name.
+ 2. Restart the *radarbox* application under *Services* by clicking the "cycle" icon next to the service name.

 ### Alternative B: Setup a new RadarBox receiver
 If you have not previously set up a RadarBox receiver that you want to reuse, do the following steps:

  1. Register a new [RadarBox account](https://www.radarbox.com/register).
 Make sure to activate it using the email that's sent to you.
  2. Head back to your device's page on the Balena dashboard.
- 3. Inside the *Terminal* section, click *Select a target*, then *rb24feed*, and finally *Start terminal session*.
+ 3. Inside the *Terminal* section, click *Select a target*, then *radarbox*, and finally *Start terminal session*.
  4. This will open a terminal which lets you interact directly with your RadarBox container.
  5. At the prompt, enter `/showkey.sh`.
 Your RadarBox key will be displayed, and will look similar to this: `546b69e69b4671a742b82b10c674cdc1`.
  6. Click on the *Device Variables*-button – *D(x)* in the left-hand menu.
 Add a variable named `RADARBOX_KEY` and paste the value from step 5, e.g. `546b69e69b4671a742b82b10c674cdc1`.
- 7. Restart the *rb24feed* application under *Services* by clicking the "cycle" icon next to the service name.
+ 7. Restart the *radarbox* application under *Services* by clicking the "cycle" icon next to the service name.
  8. Next, head over to RadarBox' [Claim Your Raspberry Pi](https://www.radarbox.com/raspberry-pi/claim) page.
 Locate the input field named *Sharing Key,* and paste the value from step 5, e.g. `546b69e69b4671a742b82b10c674cdc1`.
  9. Next, you might be asked to enter your feeder's location and altitude *above the ground.* Enter the same values that you entered in the `LAT` and `LON` variables earlier.
 When asked for the antenna's altitude, specify it i meters (or feet) *above the ground* – NOT above sea level as done previously.
 If you are not asked to enter this information, you can do it manually by clicking the *Edit* link under your receiver's ID on the left-hand side of the screen.
  10. Finally, verify that RadarBox is receiving data from your receiver.
 You'll find your receiver by clicking on the *Account* menu at [radarbox.com](https://www.radarbox.com) , under the *Stations* accordion.